andyjones/p5-scope-monkey-patch/README.md

 =======

  * It is not a replacement for good module design
- * Too much mocking often results in test suites that pass when the code is actually broken
+ * Too much mocking may lead to test suites that pass when the code is actually broken

 See Also
 ========

  * L<Class::Mockable> tries to solve a similar problem by making it easy to shim specific methods in a module that you control.
-However, the problem in many cases is you don't control the module that you want to test against.
+However, in many cases you don't control the module that you want to test against.

-   L<Scope::MonkeyPatch> approach makes the tests responsible for mocking rather than the module that you are interacting with.
+   L<Scope::MonkeyPatch> makes the tests responsible for mocking rather than the module that you are interacting with.

    L<Class::Mockable> also does not support mocking functions that return